 Credit: Goodwood Estate

-Winner of ‘Best Place to Live’ in the South East as ranked by the Sunday Times in 2019, Petworth in West Sussex is a perfectly-preserved market town in the heart of the South Downs National Park within easy reach of London and famed for its antique shops.
+Petworth in West Sussex is a perfectly-preserved market town in the heart of the South Downs National Park within easy reach of London, known for its independent shops and winner of ‘Best Place to Live’ in the south east (Sunday Times, 2019).
 The town is recognised as a major hub for antiques and the arts in the UK, with over 30 dealers trading within a mile radius.

 The pretty streets are dotted with original, interesting stores specialising in everything from homewares and fashion to flowers, art and gifts.
-The town has a strong food offering, with shops, cafes and restaurants specialising in fresh, artisan fare, and a monthly farmers market featuring selected local producers.
-A walk here is a world away from the traditional high street, with hidden lanes and cobbled streets.
+The town has a strong food offering, with shops, cafés and restaurants specialising in fresh, artisan fare, and a monthly farmers market featuring selected local producers.
+A walk around the town is a world away from the traditional high street, with hidden lanes and cobbled streets.
+There are some amazing accommodation options in Petworth so why not stay a night or two?

 Petworth's History and Culture